7Block Labs

 ByAUJay

-Short version: Today’s “trustless” rails only build customer trust when your wallet UX, identity proofs, cross‑chain controls, and data availability guarantees line up with enterprise procurement and regulatory checklists.
-This playbook shows how to harden that stack with 2025–2026 upgrades (EIP‑7702, ERC‑7579, PeerDAS, BPO forks, BoLD/OP Stage‑1) and convert it into measurable GTM wins.
+Short version: These days, “trustless” systems really only earn customer trust when your wallet experience, identity verification, cross-chain controls, and data availability all match up with what enterprises expect in their procurement and regulatory requirements.
+This playbook lays out how to strengthen that foundation with upgrades coming in 2025-2026 (like EIP‑7702, ERC‑7579, PeerDAS, BPO forks, and BoLD/OP Stage‑1) and turn it into real growth and go-to-market successes.

 How to Build “Brand Trust” in a Trustless Environment